-From the post-hunting-season doldrums and winter snows, to the social distancing that is the spring of 2020, many hunters and anglers have found opportunity to read up on the great conservation stories of our past and successes that led to the hunting and fishing opportunities we enjoy today.
+From the post-hunting-season doldrums and winter snows, to the social distancing that is 2020-21, many hunters and anglers have found opportunity to read up on the great conservation stories of our past and successes that led to the hunting and fishing opportunities we enjoy today.

 BHA’s Required Reading for Conservationists list began in the Winter 2018 issue of Backcountry Journal and, through its popularity, continues to be expanded upon today.
 This ever-expanding list of thought-provoking reads provides inspiration, history and fun for the conservation-minded hunter and angler.